 - A primary psychiatric illness precipitates or leads to substance misuse

-- Use of substances makes the mental health problem worse or alters its course
+- The use of substances makes the mental health problem worse or alters its course

 - Intoxication and/or substance dependence leads to psychological symptoms